kartika-nair/MusicAppMERN/README.md

 # Music Recommender System

-A basic MERN web app that recommends music to the user based on their prior choices.
-This was a project done for the subject "Web Technologies" (UE19CS204).
+A basic MERN stack web application that recommends albums to the user based on the genre(s) they choose.
+This project was done for the subject "Web Technologies" (UE19CS204).

+## Folders
+- Authentication: includes sign in, sign up, and the landing page
+- Music: includes featured playlists, new releases, search, and recommendations

 ## Installation
 To clone the repository, open terminal and type: